gradle/gradle/design-docs/build-initialisation.md

 Better handle the case where there is already some Gradle build scripts.

-* When `setupBuild` is run and any of the files that would be generated already exist, warn the user and do not overwrite the file.
+* When `init` is run and any of the files that would be generated already exist, warn the user and do not overwrite the file.

 # Story: Improve POM conversion